SpanningCloudApps/SB365-Powershell/samples.md

 1. In the **API Token** section click **Generate Token**.
 Note: if the button says **Revoke Token** a token has already been generated.
 You either need to revoke and regenerate the token or find out who has the token.
 1. Record the API Token in a safe place.
 Once you navigate away from the page it will not be shown again.

 Now that you have the API Token you only need to know your region and the email address of the administrator for executing the commands.
 (Your region was selected when you installed the app for the first time.
-You can determin your region from the URL of the portal:
+You can determine your region from the URL of the portal:

 - https<span></span>://o365-**us**.spanningbackup.com/ is the **US** Region for the United States
 - https<span></span>://o365-**eu**.spanningbackup.com/ is the **EU** Region for Europe